Plan Your Visit

 109 Old Stone House Road, Brownington Village, Vermont View Map

-The Old Stone House Museum and its collections are by guided tour or by virtual tour.
+The Old Stone House Museum and its collections are by guided tour, self-guided tour or by virtual tour.
 On-site tours begin in the Twilight House, located across from the Museum, and usually last 60-90 minutes.
 Only the first floor of the museum and the two barns are accessible by wheelchair.
 Please note that the museum tour includes three flights of old wooden stairs.
 Chairs are available for resting throughout the building.